 Bullying is a community issue, and it can only be prevented when the power of a community is brought together.
 School staff can do a great deal to prevent bullying and protect students, but they can't do it alone.
 Families, the community and students also have a role to play in preventing bullying at school.

-We recommend that parents:
+We recommend that parents and/or caregivers:

 - Talk to your child about respecting diversity of all including addressing sexual orientation and gender identity and name calling.

 - Learn the procedures for reporting incidents of bullying and harassment (please contact the school principal).

 - Be supportive and gather information about the bullying.
 Listen carefully to what your child tells you about the bullying.